6PATyCb/willow/README.md

 Updated esp-idf to 5.2.3

+Added zone selection using [device_id](https://community.home-assistant.io/t/device-id-entity-id-where-to-find/289230) in Home Assistant. device_id can be set using console command.

 Added UI language selection.
 Available in EN or RU.
 Very simple implementation and not for all texts.
 Worked only on compilation step.

 Added console commands to config Wifi and WAS URL (use `help` command for details)